telerik/maui-docs/controls/dataform/validation.md

 * `ValidationCompleted`&mdash;Raised when the DataForm validation completes.
 The `ValidationCompleted` event handler receives two parameters:
 	* `sender` argument which is of type object, but can be cast to the `RadDataForm` type.
-	* `DataFormObjectValidationCompletedEventArgs` which probvides additional information for the validated `DataObject`, the `ValidationErros`(IReadOnlyList of `DataFormValidationError`) and whether there are validation errors `HasValidationErrors`(`bool`).
+	* `DataFormObjectValidationCompletedEventArgs` which provides additional information for the validated `DataObject`, the `ValidationErros`(`IReadOnlyList` of `DataFormValidationError`) and whether it has validation errors `HasValidationErrors`(`bool`).

 * `EditorValidationCompleted`&mdash;Raised when the validation of an editor has completed.
-The EditorValidationCompleted event handler receives two parameters:
+The `EditorValidationCompleted` event handler receives two parameters:
     * `sender` argument which is of type object, but can be cast to the `RadDataForm` type.
-    * `DataFormEditorValidationCompletedEventArgs`  which probvides additional information for the validated `PropertyName`, the original value ff the validated property `PropertyValue`(`object`) in the model and the modified value of the validated property in the editor - `EditorValue`(`object`).
+    * `DataFormEditorValidationCompletedEventArgs`  which provides additional information for the validated `PropertyName`, the original value ff the validated property `PropertyValue`(`object`) in the model and the modified value of the validated property in the editor - `EditorValue`(`object`).

 ## Manual Validation with Methods

 DataForm exposes a `ValidateChanges` method with two overloads:

 * `ValidateChanges()`&mdash;Executes the validation logic associated with the DataForm control.
-This method is mostly useful when the `ValidationMode` is set to `Explicit`.
+This method is useful when the `ValidationMode` is `Explicit`.
 The method returns `true` if the validation passes, otherwise `false`.

 <snippet id='dataform-validatechanges'/>

 * `ValidateChanges(string propertyName)`&mdash;Validates the pending changes in the editor for the specified property.
-This method is mostly useful when the DataForm `ValidationMode` property is set to `Explicit`. `True` if the validation passes, `false` otherwise.
+This method is useful when the DataForm `ValidationMode` property is `Explicit`. `True` if the validation passes, `false` otherwise.

 <snippet id='dataform-validatechanges-on-property'/>

 ## Commands

 * `ValidateCommand`(`ICommand`)&mdash;Gets a command to execute the validation logic of the RadDataForm.
-This command is mostly useful when the DataForm `ValidationMode` property is set to `Explicit`.
+This command is useful when the DataForm `ValidationMode` property is `Explicit`.

-## Validation summary - styling and customization
+## Validation Summary - Styling and Customization

-The ValidationSummaryMessage displays all validation messages for the editors.
+The `ValidationSummaryMessage` displays all validation messages for the editors.
 You can visualize/hide the validation summary message by setting the `IsValidationSummaryVisible`(`bool`) property to `True`/`False`.

 You can use the following properties for validation styling and customization:

 * `ValidationSummaryImageSource`(`ImageSource`)&mdash;Specifies the `ImageSource` of the image displayed in the validation summary.
-* `ValidationSummaryImageStyle`(`Style`)&mdash;Specifies the style applied to the image of the validationsummary.
+* `ValidationSummaryImageStyle`(`Style`)&mdash;Specifies the style applied to the image of the validation summary.
 The target type of this style is the .NET MAUI `Image` control.
 * `ValidationSummaryStyle`(`Style`)&mdash;Specifies the style applied to the validation summary.
 The target type of this style is the `Telerik.Maui.Controls.DataFormValidationSummaryView`.
 * `ValidationSummaryLabelStyle`(`Style`)&mdash;Specifies the style applied to the labels of the validation summary.
 The target type of this style is the .NET MAUI `Label` control.

 ![.NET MAUI DataForm Validation styling](images/dataform-validation-styling.png)

-## Error message - styling and customization
+## Error Message - Styling and Customization

 You can use the following properties for error message styling and customization: